Eddie-yz/Coronavirus-modelling/README.md

 ![](pic/Figure_1.png)

 In this project, we mainly use the data from Feb.
 2, 2020 to Mar.
-30, 2020 of Zhejiang province, China.
+30, 2020 of **Zhejiang province, China**.

 ## SEIR-C model
 #### Assumptions